mljar/mercury/README.md

 To run Mercury locally just run:

 ```
-mercury runserver --runworker
+mercury run
 ```

 The above command will run server and worker.
-It will serve Mercury website at `http://127.0.0.1:8000`.
+It will serve Mercury website at [http://127.0.0.1:8000](http://127.0.0.1:8000).
 It won't display any notebooks because we didn't add any.
 Please stop the Mercury server (and worker) for a moment with (Ctrl+C).

 Execute the following command to add a notebook to Mercury database: